 Every Russian has three names: a first name, a patronymic, and a surname.Take a look at the name of a famous Russian writer: Лев Николаевич Толстой (Lev Nikolayevhich Tolstoy). Лев - is the first name Николаевич - is the patronymic, or middle name (Hint: his father's name was Nikolai) Толстой - is the surname, or last name

 Eastern Slavic naming customs - Wikipedia

 Eastern Slavic naming customs are the traditional way of identifying a person's given name and patronymic name in countries influenced by rule of the Russian Empire and more significantly the Soviet Union which enacted widespread Russification in culture, lingua franca, alphabet and customs..
-It is commonly used in Russia, Belarus, Ukraine, Kazakhstan, Uzbekistan, Turkmenistan, Tajikistan, and ...
+They are commonly used in Russia, Belarus, Ukraine, Kazakhstan, Uzbekistan, Turkmenistan, Tajikistan ...

 Patronymic | personal name | Britannica.com

 Patronymic: Patronymic, name derived from that of a father or paternal ancestor, usually by the addition of a suffix or prefix meaning “son.”
 Thus the Scottish name MacDonald originally meant “son of Donald.”
 Usually the “son” affix is attached to a baptismal name, but it is also possible to attach it to the

 Below is a brief extract from Black's 'Surnames of Scotland' for the 150 Most Common Scottish Surnames in the United States Black states quite specifically that the Scottish patronymic is "Mac" and that he regards the contraction to "Mc" or "M' " as incorrect.